We’ll explain much more about what Bridgetown is and what it can do for you in the sections ahead. Let’s go!

 Bridgetown comes with the

-bridgetown CLI tool as well as several Yarn scripts,
+bridgetown CLI tool as well as a few Rake tasks and Yarn scripts,

 so be sure to read up on the command line usage documentation.